 In 1949 North Carolina declared snake handling a public nuisance and enacted 7 statutes prohibiting the handling of venomous reptiles, with exceptions; later adding 2 regulatory statues defining transport and emergency criteria and added constrictors and crocodiles.
-The statutes are self explanatory but in brief: Owning or possessing these animals is not in technical violation of state law, the statutes define the housing, transportation and identification of these animals along with a safety protocol and procedures for first aid.
+The statutes are self explanatory but in brief: Owning or possessing these animals is not in technical violation of state law, however, the statutes define the housing, transportation and identification of these animals along with a safety protocol and procedures for first aid.
 In every case, should an escape occur, local law enforcement is to be notified.
 Should you be aware of an escape occur in your jurisdiction, you are directed to immediately investigate and if you have reason to believe the report is valid, contact the North Carolina Museum of Natural Sciences or the North Carolina Zoological Park.
-The animal must be seized by a sworn officer and the animal delivered it to the North Carolina State Museum of Natural Sciences.
+The animal must be seized by a sworn officer and the animal delivered to the North Carolina State Museum of Natural Sciences.
 The Museum will examine the animal and decide its’ confinement.
 If the animal is one of the species stated in the law, the person is arrested and the court decides the fate of the animal.
-If the animal is venomous and antivenin is not available or it is not an endangered species wherein the Museum will euthanize the animal.
+If the animal is venomous and antivenin is not available or it is not an endangered species the Museum will euthanize the animal.

 In the Powers and Authorities section we learned counties and cities are authorized to enact ordinances regarding animals dangerous to persons or property.
 Again, there is a broad diversity of language from jurisdiction to jurisdiction.